 Facial Recognition: Top Use Cases

-In a short time, facial recognition has gone from being a technological curiosity to becoming an essential component of our everyday lives.
+In a short time, AI-BASED facial recognition has gone from being a technological curiosity to becoming an essential component of our everyday lives.
 The technologies used for facial recognition are making rapid strides forward, and the algorithms used by these technologies are becoming more and more powerful.
 Their applications are incredibly diverse and countless.

 Before explaining the top use cases of face recognition, let's first look at what face recognition is and how it works.